Vorlent/BoostedMod/README.md

 * Find all possible inter dimension interactions and synchronize them

-The classic example of inter dimension interaction is teleportation of players and entities between worldsthrough portals and teleport commands.
+The classic example of inter dimension interaction is teleportation of players and entities between worlds through portals and teleport commands.

 ## Boosted Stage Two: